Funded doctoral studentships

-The LAHP offers up to 90 fully-funded doctoral studentships annually across member institutions, awarded on a competitive basis to new doctoral students.
-The first funded students will begin their studies in September 2019 and the last in September 2023.
-Member HE instutions are:
+The LAHP offers up to 90 fully-funded doctoral studentships annually across all member institutions, awarded on a competitive basis to new doctoral students.
+Member HE institutions are:

 - Royal College of Music